mozilla/bedrock/docs/cms.rst

 images get put in, and coexist alongside them, being namespaced into a directory called ``custom-media/``.

-If a surface uses an image, image use must be made explicit via template markup — we need to state both *where* and *how* an image will be used in the template, including specifying the size the image will be.
+If a surface uses an image, images use must be made explicit via template markup — we need to state both *where* and *how* an image will be used in the template, including specifying the size the image will be.
 This is because — by design and by default — Wagtail can generate any size version that the template